PX4/PX4-Devguide/simulation-gazebo.md

 The installation requires to install Gazebo and our simulation plugin.

-> ** Note ** Gazebo version 6 should be used.
-Linux users: If you installed a ROS version earlier than Jade, be sure to uninstall the bundled Gazebo (sudo apt-get remove ros-indigo-gazebo) version as it is too old.
+> ** Note ** Gazebo version 6 or greater is mandatory.
+If you run Linux and installed a ROS version earlier than Jade, be sure to uninstall the bundled Gazebo (sudo apt-get remove ros-indigo-gazebo) version as it is too old.

 ### Mac OS